PE5I/cs-course-projects/README.md

 # cpts-projects

-Projects compiled from various computer science classes and assignments.
+This repository contains a collection of old projects from computer science.